 Afghanistan is an army mutiny by another name — on both sides.
 In “green on green” killings, Afghan soldiers have been on a spree killing American and NATO soldiers.
 Now an American sergeant, on his fourth combat tour, with previously diagnosed transitory brain injury, has “gone postal,” murdering 16 Afghans including women and nine children.

 Yet the army doctors at the killer sergeant’s home base, Joint Fort Lewis-McChord, considered him “fit for combat duty” and as for his brain injury he was “deemed to be fine.”

 Fort Lewis-McChord, in Washington state, is notorious for its cruel handling of returned combat veterans.
-Its forensic psychiatry unit at Madigan Medical Center had two doctors fired for mistreatment or otherwise ignoring soldier complaints.

 Many commenters on CNN’s website believe this article unfairly conflates PTSD and homicidal behavior.
 What do you think?